Jemoka/blag/content/posts/KBhsu_cs361_apr042024.md

 #### Fibonacci Search {#fibonacci-search}

-Say you wanted to evaluate your sequence a finite number of times to maximally lower the interval.
+Say you wanted to evaluate your sequence a finite number of times to maximally lower the interval for bracketing.

 <!--list-separator-->